mijzcx/phplumincodechallenge/readme.md

 4. php artisan db:seed
 5. phpunit

+-- no cors, no session_token and authentication yet.

-acknowlegement Ali and Kiran of KyePot's coding challenge.
+acknowlegement to Ali and Kiran of KyePot's coding challenge.